 - If your router has a setting for IGMP Proxy, try changing the setting and rebooting the router.
 Different routers implement this differently, but usually it is not required.

-- The discovery process uses multicast traffic on your network originating from your hub that must reach your Konnected devices on WiFi.
+- The discovery process uses multicast traffic on your network that must reach your Konnected devices on WiFi.
 If you have an advanced network setup, such as a separate subnet for wired LAN and WiFi, make sure that multicast traffic can pass.

 - If you have multiple routers, make sure that they are bridged properly to form one network.